 To save seed, allow the fruits to ripen completely.
 Open the pods and remove, clean and dry the seeds before storing.

-Passion flowers seeds can be difficult to sprout and hybrid varieties will not grow true from seed.
+Passion flowers seeds can be slow to germinate.
 Start seed by soaking for 1-2 days in warm water.
 Viable seed will sink to the bottom of the glass.
 Floating seeds can be discarded.

 It can take weeks or months for passion flower seeds to sprout.
 Keep the soil moist at all times.
 When sprouts do appear, keep them out of direct sunlight until there are true leaves and don’t handle the plants until they are large enough to transplant, with several sets of leaves.